TABLE OF CONTENTS

 Adequate Health Insurance

 Social security contributions are mandatory for people working in Belgium.
-A percentage of the contribution goes to the health insurance.
+A percentage of the contribution goes to health insurance.
 The name of the health insurance is ‘mutualité’ in French and ‘ziekenfonds’ in Dutch.

 The Belgian/EU partner must provide proof of health insurance valid in Belgium for himself and the family member joined.
 The partner in Belgium can obtain this insurance certificate from his national health insurance company.
 Alternatively, the Belgian partner can provide the health certificate purchased from other insurance organisation.